 Negligence could also allow you to make an MRSA compensation claim if:

-In cases involving surgery, if you contracted MRSA after being screened as MRSA-negative, you could also have grounds to sue for any subsequent suffering.
+In cases involving surgery, if you contracted MRSA after being screened as MRSA-negative, this may indicate negligence, depending on whether infection control procedures were properly followed.

-How Much Compensation For MRSA Could I Claim?
+How Much Compensation Will I Get For MRSA?

 Therefore, if you make an MRSA compensation claim, you should consider:

-• Loss of amenity i.e. the impact MRSA had on your hobbies and usual activities.
+- Loss of amenity, e.g., the impact MRSA had on your hobbies and usual activities.

 What Evidence Will Support An MRSA Claim?

-• Videos.
-While filming in a care setting or hospital isn’t usually advised, if you have concerns about hygiene standards, it may be worth recording the conditions on your phone.
+- Videos.
+While filming in a care setting or hospital isn’t usually advised, if you have concerns about hygiene standards, it may be worth recording the conditions on your phone where lawful and appropriate.

 If you’re claiming MRSA compensation on behalf of a loved one, it may be a good idea to keep a diary of how they’ve been affected.
 This will make it easier to explain their level of suffering to your solicitor.